 Noam Landor, Practice Manager

-Noam's love for animals started at a young age when her best friend got a dog.
-Since then, she's immersed herself in anything animal related, from caring for every day neighborhood animals, to African Safari visits and volunteering at Thai Elephant sanctuaries.
+Noam's love for animals started at a young age, the love turned to passion for animal welfare when her family got their first dog.
+Since then she's immersed herself in anything animal related, from caring for neighborhood strays, to African Safari visits and volunteering at Thai Elephant sanctuaries.
 Her love and passion for animals led her to North Shore Animal League, which connected her with Alex.
 Noam saw her values come to life at Alison Animal Hospital and has helped build the practice with compassion, empathy and love.
-Noam currently lives in Queens and has a labrador-sharpei-pitbull mix named Falafel.
+Noam lives in Queens and has a labrador-sharpei-pitbull mix named Falafel.

 Lily Eris, LVT, Head Technician

 Lilly's love for animals started early on when she would do whatever she could to feed stray animals as a young child in her hometown of Istanbul, Turkey.
 She moved to Brooklyn, NY with her family when she was 8 years old and her love for animals never outgrew her.
 After finishing high school, she joined the US Navy for 4 years, but knew in her heart that she always wanted to work with animals so after getting out of the navy moving back home to NY, she attended LaGuardia Community College and received her degree and license as a Veterinary Technician in 2006.
 Over the past 9 years, she has enjoyed learning and eventually teaching others about what it takes to be vet tech.
 She happily joined Alison Animal Hospital in January 2015 and has been very fortunate to be part of a wonderful team.
 Lilly lives in Brooklyn with her husband and their 10 year old cat Sammy.
 She loves to travel and enjoys the outdoors.